kmc6123/bi_analysis/README.md

 # BI-Analysis
-Analysis of online retail store
+Analysis of online retail store dataset for business intelligence